rmk36/esphome-magnetometer-water-gas-meter/README.md

   volume_unit: 'gal'
   i2c_scl: GPIO5  # D1
   i2c_sda: GPIO4  # D2
-  # i2c clock frequency can be set lower than the default (50 kHz) to improve i2c stability over longer cable lengths by uncommenting the following line
+  # i2c_frequency: 10kHz # Clock frequency can be set lower than the default (50 kHz) to improve i2c stability over longer cable lengths
-  # i2c_frequency: 10kHz
   # Set to false only if needed during manual calibration.
   # Do not keep them at false since these slow down the ESP device
   # and reduce the accuracy during high flow.